ozatici/orangebeltexam/README.md

 A player can mark a spot as a bomb if they know there is a bomb there, and the game will continue.
 (UAT 4) If a player makes a move on a square without any neighboring bombs, the squares around it should be automatically opened, recursively.
 (UAT 6)
 A player should keep making moves that open squares OR mark them as bombs.
 If the whole board is opened, game over and won(UAT 5)

+NOTES as of final pomodoro:

+there is one unit test that i ran out of time to finish.
+It would probably take an additional pomodoro.
+I also think another pomodoro owuld be needed to get my code in tip top refactored shape